IBM/bamoe-university/docs/guided_exercises/03_dmn/intermediate-lab-authoring.md

 ## Decision Runner

 Your model will be saved throughout this process, if you want to see how the decision is starting to execute.
 You can start to use the {{ product.runner }} (which we could have started from the moment we added input values, but more fun with decisions in place!).
-To do this clikc **Run** just below the Black IBM banner.
+To do this click **Run** just below the Black IBM banner.

 ![Decision Table Default Output](../99_images/business_automation/dmn/dmn-runner-start.png){:width="600px"}